 Artist.
 Educator.
 Collaborator.
 Director.

-In September of this year, I embarked on a new journey as the Director of the Harkness Dance Center at the 92nd Street Y. The opportunity to lead a program which promotes innovative and groundbreaking incubation for dance and has been a catalyst for generations of iconic artists and educators is beyond exciting; I am humbled to be guiding the pathway forward while honoring the rich legacy of what has come before me.
+In September of 2019, I embarked on a new journey as the Director of the Harkness Dance Center at the 92nd Street Y. Having the opportunity to lead a program which has a such rich history of innovative and groundbreaking incubation for dance has been both humbling and exciting.

 Before making my way to the Upper East Side, I served on the Artistic leadership team of the Juilliard Dance Division for the past three years: as Associate Director in the 2016-17 and 2018-19 academic years, and as the Acting Artistic Director in 2017-18.
 I had the opportunity to program the main stage performances at the Peter Jay Sharp Theater for both seasons with four new creations during the fall and a triple bill in the spring which included Martha Graham’s Rite of Spring and Bill T. Jones D-Man in the Waters.
 As education is one of my passions, for the past five years since my relocation to New York, I have taught both as part of the faculty of the Juilliard School and as a lecturer for the Conservatory of Dance, SUNY Purchase.
 I have also, for the past two decades, worked as a guest teacher with Abraham in Motion, the Aspen Santa Fe Ballet, the Lar Lubovitch Dance Company, Ballet Hispanico, Ballet BC, Hubbard Street Dance Chicago and as a regularly company teacher for Alvin Ailey American Dance Theater when they are in NYC.